HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: Introduction

 Furthermore, we present a comprehensive benchmark designed to evaluate both the reliability of individual operational units and the overall versatility of the agentic system.
-This benchmark comprises 100 end-to-end extreme weather events for full-process diagnostic analysis, complemented by 250 specialized QA pairs for granular verification: 150 for meteorological index calculation (covering 30 index types) and 100 for diagnostic plotting (covering 20 figure categories).
-By spanning atomic tasks—such as standalone plotting and index computation—to complex, holistic retrospective analysis, this benchmark rigorously validates the system's robustness in real-world meteorological operations and demonstrates its broad utility across diverse diagnostic scenarios.
+This benchmark comprises 100 extreme weather events for full-process diagnostic analysis, complemented by 250 specialized QA pairs for granular verification: 150 for meteorological index calculation (covering 30 index types) and 100 for diagnostic plotting (covering 20 figure categories).
+All benchmark samples were reviewed and validated by experienced meteorologists.
+By covering a spectrum of tasks ranging from atomic operations, including standalone plotting and index calculation, to complex, holistic retrospective analysis, this benchmark provides rigorous validation of the system's robustness and versatility in real-world extreme weather diagnosis.

 The contributions are as follows: